22 Inspiring Quotes on Generosity

-It occurred to me while reflexively succumbing to the siege that it might be a good idea to pause and give more careful consideration to my gifting process and choices.
+While it's not uncommon for us to reflexively succumb to giving a gift when we feel it's required, perhaps it might be a good idea to pause and give more careful consideration to our gifting process and choices.

 We should ask ourselves if our giving act is heartfelt, whether it stems from pressure inflicted by retailers or blindly accepted family traditions, or comes with an expectation that we'll get something in return.